Sk3llington/Elastic_Stack_Server/README.md

-# Project-1-UCLA-Cyber-Security
+# Elastic Stack Server Deployment

-Deployment of an ELK Stack server to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+Deployment of an Elastic Stack server to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-## Automated ELK Stack Deployment
+## Automated Elastic Stack Deployment

 This document contains the following details:
 - Description of the Topology
 - Access Policies
-- ELK Configuration
+- Elastic Stack Configuration
  - Beats in Use
  - Machines Being Monitored
 - How to Use the Ansible Build